 Let me start by saying that the appeal of a touring caravan has always eluded me but my sister and her husband used to be positive fanatics.
 As is common they started by towing “the box on two wheels” behind their increasingly larger cars, finally ending up with 40 thousand pounds worth of Range Rover which made extremely light work of the chore.

-As is so often the case, experience of caravanning changed both their attitudes over time, with towing a van through busy towns and on crowded motorways; something which they began to dread instead of enjoy.
+As is so often the case, the experience of caravanning changed both their attitudes over time, with towing a van through busy towns and on crowded motorways; something which they began to dread instead of enjoying.

 Further, the location of a caravan site became of greater importance than the fun of living in a small metal box and learning witty sayings familiar to all who tow caravans, the most popular of which seems to be “if the van´s a rockin don´t come a knockin!”.
 One day perhaps someone will explain this to me. . . . !